 This chapter is not meant to replace the information found in references such as the Textbook of Neonatal Resuscitation.
 Instead, the reader will be guided through an approach of creating an environment conducive to facilitating optimal neonatal emergency care.
 This will include a brief discussion of the organization of neonatal resuscitation teams and equipment, and a review of resuscitation guidelines.
 Readers interested in more detail will find additional resources in the selected list of suggested readings.
 All obstetrical clinicians will find completing Neonatal Resuscitation Program (NRP) certification useful and are encouraged to do so.

 Identification of Peripartum Risk Factors

 Anticipating the specific clinical circumstances leading to the need for neonatal resuscitation in the delivery room or postnatal Neonatal intensive care unit (NICU) care is very helpful.
 Not enough can be said for the value of time to prepare for a sick newborn.
 In addition, while the basics of resuscitation do not vary from one patient to the next, certain clinical situations will require the resuscitation team to be prepared to provide specific medical care beyond the usual.
 For example, the needs of an uncomplicated 28-week premature infant delivered for worsening maternal preeclampsia will be quite different from a term infant with chronic opioid exposure, or a 36-week-old child with nonimmune hydrops fetalis.
-Table 24-1 shows many of the more common ante- and intrapartum conditions ...
+Table 24-1 shows many of the more common ante- ...